crime-story/eLearningPlatform/README.md

 ### Additional:
 - Audit Service where you can see logs of actions made by an User (name of action & timestamp)
+- Used regex expressions for some validations (dateformat, answers (yes/no), number of stars for an Feedback (must be between 0 and 5 only)) given by an user from keyboard